Lightings for Every Space in a House

 6.Home Office or Study:

 These spaces are usually not very large but do require lots of natural and artificial lighting.
 The first step in planning the lighting of your home office should be identifying where particular tasks such as reading or working at the computer will take place.
+An important consideration is to make sure that a light fixture won’t be reflected on the computer screen.

 There should be a task light for the desk area positioned to minimize shadows and reflections.
 So, it should be placed to either the right or left side of the occupant’s main work orientation.
 Designers also favor indirect lighting that is reflected off walls or ceilings, rather than distributed in one direction for a home office.